julianb393/Group-Wizz-For-Gitlab/README.md

 - Team Leads: Keep track of merge requests across multiple team members and streamline the review process.
 - GitLab Administrators: Simplify project management and enhance collaboration within groups.
 Ready to streamline your code review process?
-Install GitLab Group Wizz today and get an integrated, easy-to-navigate view of all the merge requests in your GitLab group—directly from your browser.
+Install Group Wizz For Gitlab today and get an integrated, easy-to-navigate view of all the merge requests in your GitLab group—directly from your browser.